thewooniverse/learning_scripts/AI_studies/practice_projects/tele_gpt/README.md

 /set_temp - allows user to change the temperature (0-1).

 /chat_history "query" - returns the documents and queries and response from the persistent chat history that best match the query
-/add_system_message - adds system message / instructions to the bot
+/set_system_message - sets system message / instructions to the bot